BadgeApp

 The project MUST provide a way to easily install and uninstall the software produced by the project using a commonly-used convention. [installation_common]

 We include an install script, install_badge_dev_env which allows devs to quickly install the software for development.
 This script uses calls to various package managers to install all necessary dependencies quickly and easily.
-The uninstall process is documented in doc/INSTALL.md.
+The uninstall process is documented in docs/INSTALL.md.

 The installation system for end-users MUST honor standard conventions for selecting the location where built artifacts are written to at installation time.
 For example, if it installs files on a POSIX system it MUST honor the DESTDIR environment variable.
 If there is no installation system or no standard convention, select "not applicable" (N/A). [installation_standard_variables]